 Fecal Microbiota Transplantation Questions and Answers

-Fecal microbiota transplantation is an emerging treatment for a wide range of diseases.
-At Vanguard Gastroenterology Clinic our specialists provide fecal microbiota transplantation treatment.
+If you are suffering from severe abdominal pain, then visit Vanguard Gastroenterology where our specialists provide fecal microbiota transplantation treatment.
 For more information, please call us or book an appointment online.

 Fecal Microbiota Transplant (FMT) is the term used when stool is taken from a healthy person and put into a sick person to cure a certain disease.
 We believe that reintroduction of normal flora via donor feces corrects the imbalance and enables recovery of normal bowel function.
 This contrasts with the chronic use of antibiotics, which perpetuates the very condition that lead to the initial episode of CDI, namely an altered intestinal microbiome.
 FMT (fecal microbiota transplantation) is a procedure used to treat Clostridium Difficile (C. Diff).